openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 func unlock(): Unit
 ```

-Functionality: Unlocks the mutex.
+Function: Unlocks the mutex.

-If the mutex has been locked N times recursively, this function must be called N times to fully unlock it.
-Once fully unlocked, if other threads are blocked on this lock, one of them is awakened.
+If the mutex has been locked N times recursively, this function needs to be called N times to fully unlock it.
+Once fully unlocked, if other threads are blocked on this lock, one of them will be awakened.

 Exceptions: